 Phil joined us in October 2019 after 9 years serving as a youth worker in Newham in London.
 He has extensive experienced of working with young people, school chaplaincy and serving the local community.

-Jane Ross and Rosemary Harvey look after church administration and our hall rentals.
-At present Rosemary may be contacted by phone or email on Mondays and Fridays, 9:00 to 12:30.
-Contact in person is not possible at this time.
+Rosemary Harvey looks after church administration and our hall rentals.
+Rosemary may be contacted by phone or email on Monday, Wednesday, Thursday and Friday 9:30 to 12:00.

 Trustees and Vestry